Twitter Launches New Emoji to Honor Serena Williams' Final Tournament

-Twitter launches new emoji to honor Serena Williams’ final tournament originally appeared on NBC Sports Chicago
+Twitter launches new emoji to honor Serena Williams’ final tournament originally appeared on NBC Sports Washington

 This week Serena Williams is receiving the honor of all honors.
 That’s right – the tennis superstar is getting her own emoji.